Eichel shines in Knights return in 5-1 win over Penguins - WHIZ News

 Vegas leads the Western Conference and is tied for second in the NHL at its midway point of the season.
 Pittsburgh, a 2-1 loser in Boston on Monday in the Winter Classic, has lost six straight, going 0-4-2 since Dec.
 27.

 After giving the Knights a 2-0 lead early in the first period, Eichel — back after missing 11 games — assisted on goals by Chandler Stephenson and Mark Stone.
-Phil Kessel and Paul Cotter also scored and Adin Hill made 38 saves.
+Paul Cotter, who was back after missing eight games with an upper-body injury, and Phil Kessel also scored while Adin Hill made 38 saves.

+“It’s good to see contributions up and down the lineup,” Eichel said.
+“I think that’s one of the strengths of our group is we have a deep team and can roll four lines out and play against anyone.”

+And while coach Bruce Cassidy agreed and praised the Knights for their collective effort in a game nine skaters had at least one point, it was evident the team was skating with a different energy with its star back in the lineup.

+“He’s an elite player in the league,” Cassidy said of Eichel.
+“He’s excited to play again.
+He was having I would say an All-Star-type of year when he started.
+Might still be in the mix.”

 The Knights have won three straight and four in a row at home, where they struggled to win at times during the first half.
-Vegas improved to 12-9-0 at home.
+Vegas improved to 12-9-0 at home, where it will play its next six games.

 Ty Smith scored the lone goal for Pittsburgh, his first of the season.
 Casey DeSmith made 26 stops.

-Stephenson, who leads the team with 40 points, took a pass from Stone and fired home a one-timer over DeSmith’s glove to push Vegas’ lead to 3-0 midway through the first period.
+Stephenson’s one-timer over DeSmith’s glove midway through the first made it 3-0.

-After the Penguins controlled much of the second period — during which they outshot Vegas, 20-12 — the Golden Knights extended their lead with just 11 seconds left when Stone deflected Brayden McNabb’s shot and it trickled through DeSmith’s pads.
+The Penguins dominated the second period, outshooting Vegas 20-12, but couldn’t solve Hill.
+Instead, it was Vegas extending its lead with just 11 seconds left when Stone deflected Brayden McNabb’s shot past DeSmith.

-Pittsburgh got on the board early in the third period when Smith finished a drop pass in the high slot and snapped it past Hill.
+Pittsburgh spoiled the shutout bid in the third when Smith finished a drop pass in the high slot and snapped it past Hill.

 UP NEXT